grea09/color/article/article.md

 We remove only one of those effect or preconditions based on the usage of the action in the rest of the plan.
 If none of those are used we choose to remove both.

+#### Toxic actions
+These actions are those that have effects that are already in their preconditions.
+This can damage a plan as well as make the execution of POP algorithm much longer than necessary.
+They are defined as :
+$$a | pre(a) \cap eff(a) \neq \emptyset$$

+This is fixed of one of two ways : if the action has only some of its fluent toxic ($pre(a) \nsubseteq eff(a)$) then the toxic fluents are removed following $eff(a) = eff(a)-pre(a)$, otherwise the action is removed alltogether from plan and $A$.

 #### Liar links
 The defects can be related to incorrect links.
 The first of which are liar links : a link that doesn't reflect the preconditions or effect of its source and target.
 We can note
 $$a_i \xrightarrow{f} a_j | f \notin eff(a_i) \cap pre(a_j)$$

 These can form with the way inconsistent actions are fixed : a deleted fluent could still have links in the plan.

-To resolve the problem we either replace $f$ with a fluent in $eff(a_i) \cap pre(a_j)$ that isn't already provided or we delete the link all together.
+To resolve the problem we either replace $f$ with a saviour : a fluent in $eff(a_i) \cap pre(a_j)$ that isn't already provided or we delete the link all together.

 ### Interference defects
 These class of defects are not as toxic as the illegal ones : they won't make the plan unsolvable but they can still cause performance drops in POP execution.
 These can appear more often in regular POP results as they are not targeted by standard implementations.

 #### Redundant links
 This defect can happen in POP generated plans to some extends.
 A redundant link have a transitive equivalent of longer length.
-That means that a link $a_i \to a_j$ is redundant if and only if it exists another path from $a_i$ to $a_j$ of length greater or equal to $1$.
+That means that a link $a_i \to a_j$ is redundant if and only if it exists another path from $a_i$ to $a_j$ of length greater to $1$.
 Since POP relies on those additional links, this part focus on removing the ones that were generated for threat removal purpose to simplify the plan.

 #### Competing causal links
 Causal links can be found to compete with one another.
 This can't happen in POP but won't be fixed by the algorithm.
-A competing link $a_i \xrightarrow{f} a_k$ competes with another link $a_j \xrightarrow{f} a_k$ if it provides the same fluent to the same action. <!-- TODO find the way to select the one that is removed -->
+A competing link $a_i \xrightarrow{f} a_k$ competes with another link $a_j \xrightarrow{f} a_k$ if it provides the same fluent to the same action.

+We remove the link that has the lower outgoing degree of their source.
+If they have the same outgoing degree we choose on the higher incoming degree.
+This ensure that the least useful action get cut from the plan as a useless action. <!-- TODO better formulation + explaining the thing + math -->

 #### Useless actions
 Actions can sometimes have no use in a plan as they don't contribute to it.
 It is the case of orphans actions (actions without any links) and in a completed plan actions that are dead ends (action with no outgoing path to the goal).
 We also consider useless actions that doesn't have effects (except the goal step).
 <!-- FIXME make that an option since Ramirez's method needs this to be off-->

-## POP

-For this part we can use regular POP algorithms.
-An important property here is that adding to completeness and soundness we need the algorithm to converge.
-This will be further detailed in the [dedicated section](#convergence).

 ## Soft Resolution

-Here we propose another way to deal with failure.
-The new algorithm is meant to find relevant solution to unsolvable problems.
-This of course breaks the property of soundness of POP but is proven to be useful in time sensitive context that needs real time hints on the actions to accomplish or that needs relevant and detailed reasons of failure.
+This auxiliary algorithm is meant to deal with failure.
+It will heal the plan to make the failure recoverable for the next iteration of POP.
+Of course it can't fix the plan by keeping the problem as it is.
+This of course breaks some properties as the algorithm no longer adhere to the specification of the input, but in exchange it will always issue a valid plan whatever happens.
+For more information on this property go take a look at the  [appropriate section bellow](#hypersoundness).

 Soft failure is useful when the precision and validity of the output isn't the most important criteria we look for.
 In some cases (like in recognition processes) it is more useful to have an output even if it is not exact than no output at all.
 That is why we propose a soft failing mechanism for POP algorithms.

+We need to define a few new notions first then we will explain the algorithm.

+### Needer
+A needer is an action that is needing resolution related to a flaw.
+The needer of a subgoal is the action that has an unsatisfied precondition and for a threat it is the target of the threatened causal link. <!--TODO formalize -->

+### Proper fluents
+A proper fluent of a flaw is the flew that caused the flaw.
+For a subgoal it is the unsatisfied precondition and for a threat it is the fluent of the threatened causal link. <!--TODO formalize -->

+### Healers
+The concept of healer is made to target rogue flaws that caused total failure.
+A healer is a forged resolver that solve the need for a given flaw.
+The general formula of a healer is the following :
+$$a_h \xrightarrow{f} a_n$$ <!--TODO healer action ?-->
+with $a_n$ the needer of the flaw and the crafted action $a_f = \langle \emptyset, f \rangle$ with $f$ being the proper fluent of the flaw.

+For threats we need an additional healer specified as $a_t \to a_h$ with $a_t$ being the threatening action.

+### Violation degree

+### Healing process

-The method is to keep track of reversions in the algorithm by storing the partial plan and the reason it fails each time a non deterministic choice fails.
+The method is to keep track of reversions in the algorithm by storing the partial plan and the unsatisfiable flaw each time a non deterministic choice fails.
 We note the set of these failed plans $F$.
+As the POP algorithm encounter a final failure this auxiliary algorithm get invoked.
+The aim is to evaluate each backtracking partial plan to choose the best one.

 Once the algorithm fails completely the soft failing algorithm kicks in and choose the best plan.
 To sort incomplete plans we use the length of the plan and the degree of violation.

 The length of a plan is the number of actions in the plan's graph : $\left| P \right| = \left| A_P \right|$ and the violation degree is the number of flaws remaining divided by the number of links in the plan.